-The sponsoring organization and participants must cooperate with law enforcement and Lory Student Center staff with respect to all security arrangements.
+The sponsoring organization and participants must cooperate with law enforcement and Lory Student Center staff with respect to all security arrangements and the Large Event Guidelines.
 Groups that have not reserved the Lory Student Center Plaza in advance may be asked to reschedule based on the University’s ability to safely support the event.

 Upon the request of any person who is aggrieved by a decision regarding a reservation for or use of a public forum, the decision may be reviewed by the Director of SLiCE or designee, and, if the objection is not resolved, then by the Executive Director of the Lory Student Center, whose decision is final.

 To avoid conflicts in the use of space and disruption of the orderly operation of the campus, and to ensure the safety of the campus community, the University does not allow for the setting up of any equipment or structures, including, but not limited to, tents, tables, booths, displays, amplified sound equipment, etc. on the Plaza without the prior, written permission of Lory Student Center Event Planning Services.
 Permission may be requested by contacting the LSC Event Planning Services staff (970-491-0229) for a reservation for the desired date and location.